ibm-cloud-docs/speech-to-text-data/output.md

 ## Speaker labels
 {: #speaker_labels}

-The speaker labels feature is beta functionality that is available for US English, Japanese, and Spanish.
+The speaker labels feature is beta functionality that is available for US English, Japanese, and Spanish (both broadband and narrowband models) and UK English (narrowband model only).
 {: note}

 Speaker labels identify which individuals spoke which words in a multi-participant exchange.
 (Labeling who spoke and when is sometimes referred to as *speaker diarization*.)
 You can use the information to develop a person-by-person transcript of an audio stream, such as contact to a call center.
 Or you can use it to animate an exchange with a conversational robot or avatar.
 For best performance, use audio that is at least a minute long.